 The resilience of critical business functions is a key focus area for the Reserve Bank.
-The Bank's policy is to maintain resilient arrangements when responding to any incident that has the potential to adversely affect its people, operations, assets or reputation, or compromise its physical security.
+The Bank's policy is to maintain resilient arrangements when responding to any incident that has the potential adversely to affect its people, operations, assets or reputation, or compromise its physical security.
+The Bank undertakes ongoing testing of its business resilience arrangements to ensure it remains responsive to potential disruptive events.